 - Remain using recycled R22 and burn through costs like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You aren’t required by law to replace your air conditioner.
 Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

 The ideal option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment is more efficient and offer you superior comfort, helping to reduce your energy costs.
+New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.

 You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a nice alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.

 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not exaggerated to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.